 Considered one of the most progressive and talented baseball executives in the game today, Billy Beane has molded the Athletics into one of baseball's most respected teams since assuming the general manager's duties shortly following the 1997 season.
-As architect of the 2012 American League West Champions - one of baseball's most remarkable turnarounds in recent years - Beane was named The Sporting News Executive of the Year for a second time in his career last November.
+As architect of a team that has won back-to-back American League West crowns the past two seasons, Beane has been recognized with several industry awards recently.

 He also earned MLB.com's Greatness in Baseball Yearly (GIBBY) Award as the 2012 MLB Executive of the Year and the 2012 Legacy Awards' Rube Foster Award as AL Executive of the Year (presented by the Negro League Baseball Museum).

-Under his watch, the A's have compiled a 1300-1128 (.535) record over the last 15 seasons, which is the fourth-best record in the American League and seventh best in all of baseball during that time frame.
-The A's have won five American League West titles (2000; 2002-03; 2006; 2012) and secured one AL Wild Card spot (2001) during that span.
-His teams have posted 90 or more wins in seven of the last 13 years.
-The A's six postseason appearances since the 2000 season are tied for fourth most among all Major League teams, trailing only New York-AL (12), St. Louis (9) and Atlanta (8).
+Under his watch, the A's have compiled a 1396-1194 (.539) record over the last 16 seasons, which is the third-best record in the American League and fifth best in all of baseball during that time frame.
+The A's have six American League West titles (2000; 2002-03; 2006; 2012-13) and secured one AL Wild Card spot (2001) during that span.
+His teams have posted 90 or more wins in eight of the last 14 years.
+The A's seven postseason appearances since the 2000 season are tied for fourth most among all Major League teams, trailing only New York-AL (12), St. Louis (10) and Atlanta (9).

 In addition, Oakland A's players have garnered numerous individual accolades during his tenure as general manager.
 Jason Giambi and Miguel Tejada earned American League Most Valuable Player awards in 2000 and 2002, respectively.
 Barry Zito was named the American League's Cy Young Award winner in 2002 while Bobby Crosby (2004), Huston Street (2005) and Andrew Bailey (2009) have all won AL Rookie of the Year honors.